inferris-com/unix-timestamp/README.md

 The Unix Timestamp Calculator is a Java program that converts a human-readable date and time into a Unix timestamp.
 A Unix timestamp represents the number of seconds that have elapsed since January 1, 1970 (Coordinated Universal Time, UTC).

+## Use cases
+The primary use cases of the calculator is to edit database timestamps when needed, such as for XenForo.

 ## How to Use

 1. **Clone the Repository:**